dylan-plummer/speed-counting/README.md

 `train_flow.py` trains the model by first calculating a vector field of the motion in the video using the Lucas-Kanade method of optical flow

+Further testing is needed to see which method is better or if it is viable to combine them together for a multi-input network.

 By optimizing the input space with respect to a specific layer's activation we can visualize the network:

 ![](demos/layers_vis.webp)